MH Bonham is an award-winning author and editor. Bonham is also the author of more than 50 books as well as thousands of articles.

 General Difference Between Affect and Effect

 The general difference between affect and effect is that affect is most often used as a verb and effect is often used as a noun.
 However, affect can be used as a noun occasionally and effect can be used as a verb.
-The etymology of each gives you an idea how the words can be used as nouns and verbs.
+The etymology of each gives you an idea of how the words can be used as nouns and verbs.

 Affect as a Verb

 When using the word affect as a verb, it means to act on something, to change or alter something.
-It can also be used to describe a change of a mental state.
+It can also be used to describe a change in a mental state.
 Examples of using affect as a verb: